wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/cordapps/cordapp-upgradeability.md

 signature constrained Contracts are upgradeable seamlessly (through built in serialization and code signing controls) without requiring explicit upgrades.
 * Contract attachments will be able to explicitly declare their dependencies on other Contract attachments such that these are automatically loaded by the Attachments Classloader (rendering the 4.0 fallback to application classloader mechanism redundant).
-This improved modularity removes the need to “Fat JAR” all dependencies together in a single jar.
+This improved modularity removes the need to fat `.jar` all dependencies together in a single jar.
 * Rolling upgrades will be fully supported.
 A Node operator will be able to pre-register (by hash or code signing public key) versions of CorDapps they are not yet ready to install locally, but wish to use for the purposes of transaction verification with peers running later versions of a CorDapp.